UPDATE - ECOCYCLES - New Scientometric Data

 Responsibilities of the Authors

-Authors are expected to take part in the complete peer-review process.
+Authors are expected to participate in the full peer-review process.
 All authors are expected to contribute significantly to the research presented in the manuscript, and all data in the manuscript should be scientifically determined.
 Authors should take the reviewers' comments and suggestions seriously and address them fully.

 Responsibilities of the Reviewers

-Manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field and peer review judgments have to be as objective as the manuscript's subject allows.
-The reviewers are expected to evaluate the articles exclusively based on the paper's scientific merit, regardless of citizenship, ethnic origin, gender, race, religious belief, sexual orientation, or political orientation of the authors.
+Manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field, and peer review judgments have to be as objective as the manuscript's subject allows.
+The reviewers are expected to evaluate the articles solely on their scientific merit, regardless of the authors' citizenship, ethnic origin, gender, race, religious belief, sexual orientation, or political orientation.
 Reviewers are expected to treat the reviewed manuscript confidentially.
 They should not have a conflict of interest regarding the authors, the research, and/or the funders of the research.
 ECOCYCLES adopts the blind review process.
 In most cases, the decision on the manuscript is based on two or more reviews.
 Reviewers are expected to identify uncited relevant work(s) and point out the overall strengths and weaknesses that may be present.
 Throughout the review process, the anonymity of the referees should be preserved.
-Before finishing the review, the Review Form needs to be filled in, and the reviewers are expected to suggest a decision on the acceptability of the paper for publication.
+Before finishing the review, the Review Form must be completed, and the reviewers are expected to suggest a decision on the paper's acceptability for publication.

 Responsibilities of the Editors

 The editors of ECOCYCLES have full authority and responsibility to decide the acceptance or rejection of a manuscript.
-They should not have a conflict of interest regarding the manuscripts and are expected to be reasonably certain of their authenticity.
+They should not have a conflict of interest regarding the manuscripts and should be reasonably certain of their authenticity.
 If problems are identified, the editors will communicate with the authors and present the need for modifications and/or corrections in the article.

 Publication Ethics Issues